samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You call forth a Celestial spirit.
 It manifests in an angelic form in an unoccupied space that you can see within range and uses the **Celestial Spirit** stat block.
 When you cast the spell, choose Avenger or Defender.
 Your choice determines certain details in its stat block.
 The creature disappears when it drops to 0 Hit Points or when the spell ends.

 The creature is an ally to you and your allies.
 In combat, the creature shares your Initiative count, but it takes its turn immediately after yours.
 It obeys your verbal commands (no action required by you).
-If you don’t issue any, it takes the [Dodge](/sources/dnd/free-rules/rules-glossary#DodgeAction) action and uses its movement to avoid danger.
+If you don't issue any, it takes the [Dodge](/sources/dnd/free-rules/rules-glossary#DodgeAction) action and uses its movement to avoid danger.

-***Using a Higher-Level Spell Slot.*** Use the spell slot’s level for the spell’s level in the stat block.
+***Using a Higher-Level Spell Slot.*** Use the spell slot's level for the spell's level in the stat block.

 !!! info "Celestial Spirit"

     *Large Celestial, Neutral*

-    **AC** 11 + the spell’s level + 2 (Defender only)
+    **AC** 11 + the spell's level + 2 (Defender only)

     **HP** 40 + 10 for each spell level above 5